This Holiday Gift Idea Will Change How Your Family Does Christmas

 “We’ve been doing this for two years and I LOVE IT!
 My children have been so spoiled which is my fault, so we are trying to reign it in.
 I don’t want them to think Christmas is only about gifts.” – Shawndra

-“We have been doing the last few years, I love it.
+“We have been doing this the last few years, I love it.
 It really reduces random buying.
 I still do a stocking with fun stuff and jammies on Christmas Eve.” – Samantha

 “We do this!!
 I’m a single momma of 4 kids, so this helps with the budget as well as makes sure gifts are equal.
 The kids love it and ask specifically for certain gifts.
 It takes the surprise away at times but they also get to look forward to getting what they’ve asked for in each category.” – Karen